 Spray the soap solution directly onto the ants and entry points to kill them and eliminate the scent trail.
 The soapy water will suffocate the ants and wash away their scent so other ants can’t follow.

-You may need to reapply a couple of times, but this cheap, homemade ant spray works and is safe for kids and pets.
+You may need to reapply a few times, but this cheap, homemade ant spray works and is safe for kids and pets.

 This method is also excellent for garden areas where you want to keep ants away.